Skip to main content

 By Stephen C. Schultz

-While I’m not her mom, but her dad, I finally said,
+While I’m not her mom, but her dad, I finally responded,

-She turned and said with a heavy breath,
+She turned toward me, breathing heavily, and said with excitement,

-Then my daughter Emma, all of 13 years old, thoughtfully said in a somber voice,
+Then my daughter Emma, all of 13 years old, thoughtfully added in a somber voice,

-“It’s hard for me to think that we all end up like that…forgetting stuff, lying in bed watching TV all day.”
+“It’s hard for me to think that we all end up like that… forgetting stuff, lying in bed, just watching TV all day.”

-This was the second time that my daughter has gone to the local nursing home with her friend from across the street.
-They go as a part of a church youth group to sing and share time with the senior generation.
+This was the second time Emma had gone to the local nursing home with her friend from across the street.
+They went as part of their church youth group to sing and spend time with the senior residents.

-As her father, it has been interesting to watch her demonstrate sincere compassion and empathy for those who have contributed so much in an earlier time.
-I find it ironic that our most “connected” generation of all time is conveniently “disconnected” from its heritage.
+As her father, it’s been fascinating to watch her demonstrate such sincere compassion and empathy for those who have contributed so much in their earlier years.
+I can’t help but find it ironic that our most “connected” generation is often so conveniently “disconnected” from its heritage.

-It did my heart good to see my daughter and her friend selflessly attending to the very subtle needs of an older generation.
-To her, it was a fun night singing songs and painting finger nails with “Old People”.
-She probably isn't aware of it, but I see the development of a caring, compassionate teen that recognizes there is value in life beyond the latest clothing styles and technology.
+It did my heart good to see my daughter and her friend selflessly attending to the subtle needs of an older generation.
+To her, it was just a fun evening singing songs and painting nails with “old people.”
+She probably doesn’t realize it yet, but I can see her growing into a caring, compassionate young woman—one who recognizes that there’s more to life than the latest fashion trends and technology.

-Here are a couple of other posts that include my daughter.
-One is when she decided to sneak out of the house and the other is about her interactions with a homeless man in San Diego, California.
-You can check them out here and here.
+Here are a couple of other posts about Emma; one about the time she decided to sneak out of the house, and another about her interactions with a homeless man in San Diego, California.

 Comments